tensorpack/tensorpack/docs/tutorial/trainer.md

 # SyncMultiGPUTrainer(config).train()
 ```

-Trainers just run some iterations, so there is no limit to where the data come from
+Trainers just run __some__ iterations, so there is no limit in where the data come from
 or what to do in an iteration.
 For example, [GAN trainer](../examples/GAN/GAN.py) minimizes
 two cost functions alternatively.